Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 For example, the company will initially define the basic data models and API definitions for food-delivery, rideshare, and other e-commerce networks but it is unliekly that we will be able to create the schemas for all categories of commercial applications.
 In order for the network to grow into many new categories independently, we need a common way for developers to describe data.
 Further, this schema language enables code-generation with types and validation which makes life very easy for developers.

+We considered adopting [RDF standards](https://www.w3.org/RDF/) but the generality and lack of strictness felt uncomfortable here.
+RDF is good for generic or easily generalizable use cases but this felt wrong for the highly contractually commercial setting in which applications building here require.
+We wanted a more strict schema language that was easy for developers to use and offer assurances for strongly typed APIs with runtime correctness validations against over HTTP.

 ## Proposal
 Here, we introduce "Lexicon", a schema [interface definition language](https://en.wikipedia.org/wiki/Interface_description_language) used to describe records, HTTP endpoints, and event stream messages (websockets).
 This RFC builds on top of the [Data Models](./00004-data-models.md) RFC.